Local Cat Bylaws in New Zealand

 Our organisation is all about ensuring animals are able to have a Good Life being cared for by responsible guardians.
 We consider microchipping and registration to be a key component of this – which is why we are supportive of local government cat bylaws seeking to promote responsible cat ownership and community engagement on these matters.

-Local government body bylaws relating to cats are rules designed to address the unique challenges associated with managing the domestic cat population, while ensuring the welfare of both cats and native wildlife.
+Local government body bylaws with provisions relating to cats are rules designed to address the unique challenges associated with managing the domestic cat population, while ensuring the welfare of both cats and native wildlife.

 Some local bodies also have provisions for things such as how many cats can be kept, but for the purpose of this page we are focusing on desexing, microchipping and registration mandates.
 We’re not covering containment here, but Companion Animals NZ have posted an article about keeping cats indoors here, if you’d like to know more about whether cats can live a Good Life indoors.
 It is also worth noting that local bodies recognise the exemption to desexing for registered breeders, or if a registered veterinarian certifies that undergoing the procedure will place the cat at unnecessary risk.